DIN-Foundation/bcs-ntnu-2021/report/07-decisions.md

-## 7.x Re-using existing work as much as possible
+## 7.x Why re-use existing work as much as possible

 Very often, a specific programming language is chosen, because we want to re-use as much as possible of existing code.
 This is the main reason Rust was chosen.
 It has an existing library for all the standards we want to comply with.